avalanche-foundation/ACPs/ACPs/118-warp-signature-request/README.md

 ### Sign a known Warp Message

 Subnet EVM and Coreth store messages that have been seen (i.e. on-chain message sent through the [Warp Precompile](https://github.com/ava-labs/subnet-evm/tree/v0.6.7/precompile/contracts/warp) and [off-chain](https://github.com/ava-labs/subnet-evm/blob/v0.6.7/plugin/evm/config.go#L226) Warp messages) such that a signature over that message can be provided on request. `SignatureRequest` can be used for this case by specifying the Warp message in `data`.
 The queried node may then look up the Warp message in its database and return the signature.
-In this case, `justification` is unneeded.
+In this case, `justification` is not needed.

 ### Attest to an on-chain event